Our Team

 Meet Beth

 My husband and I have a long history of giving in our communities.
 I’m originally from Eastern North Carolina, and Washington state has been home since 1998.
-It’s here that I had transformative experiences on the Board of Directors of YWCA of Seattle/King County/Snohomish County and YWCA USA, as President & CEO of Washington Women’s Foundation, and also as a member of the Sisterhood, a community of seven white women and six Black women who are living into what it means to deeply reckon with white supremacy and the wealth gap.
-As part of the Sisterhood, I actively work to build intergenerational wealth in Black families and at Threshold, through relationship-building and the return of resources.
+It’s here that I had transformative experiences on the Board of Directors of YWCA of Seattle/King County/Snohomish County and YWCA USA, as President & CEO of Washington Women’s Foundation, and also as a member of the Sisterhood, a community of seven white women and six Black women who are living into what it means to deeply reckon with white supremacy and the racial wealth gap.
+As part of the Sisterhood, I actively work to build intergenerational wealth in Black families and at Threshold Philanthropy, through relationship-building and the return of resources.
 I’m exploring how to promote holistic community care, helping people and communities heal and build capacity, agency, and leadership.